Simplifying residential aged care funding

 Funding options for residential aged care

 When considering residential aged care in Melbourne, there are many different funding options available to help you cover the costs.
-These may include funding from personal savings, government subsidies, superannuation, equity release options such as reverse mortgages, or financial contributions from family members."
+These may include funding from personal savings, government funding, superannuation, equity release options such as reverse mortgages, or financial contributions from family members."

 Government funding may also be available, but eligibility depends on individual assessments.
 Understanding your options ensures you can access the right care without financial stress.